ka1han/controls.rb/docs/security_controls.md

 ]
 ```
 ## GET /api/security_controls/{security_control}
-This endpoint returns a security control object with its name and enabled state
+Returns a security control object with its name and enabled state

 ### Example
 The following URL